 Emma: Use the resource and the tool that is readily amongst us, and find a support network.

 Maria: If some women want to be a driver, you probably have friends in the business, get close to them, because I’m sure that they can give you amazing advice.
-I have women friends on call, and it’s an amazing support… You have to have good friends as drivers.
+I have women friends on call, and I get support… You have to have good friends as drivers.

-Maria: For any women that want to be a driver.
+Maria: For any woman that want to be a driver.
 Just search the companies and find the supporters.
 It is such a lovely job.
 It’s amazing.